Where do cats in animal welfare come from?

 - Death.
 The owner passes away and there is no one to take their animals.
 This is why we recommend that everyone has a will in which it is clearly stated what should become of their pets.

 - Baby.
 People either don’t want a cat around, or they think the cat won’t like the baby.
 Nonsense myths like ‘cats steal the breath of a baby’ or ‘cats smother babies’ also play a role.
 In reality, most cats will stay far away from babies or be happy to snuggle up next to them for warmth.
-(We do recommend not leaving any animals alone with small babies as it is possible that a cat or dog could snuggle too close to the baby’s face as a young infant may not be able to turn their head away.)
+(We recommend not leaving animals alone with babies as there is a small possibility that a cat or dog could snuggle near the infant’s face – and young babies may not be able to turn their heads away.)

 - Pregnancy.
 Cat litter trays can harbour toxoplasmosis and, as such, pregnant women are advised not to deal with cat litter boxes.
-However, some doctors will just tell women to get rid of their cat completely (often on doctor’s orders).
+However, in some cases, people will just get rid of their cat completely (often on doctor’s orders).

 - Children.
 More often than not, on investigation, the children have been chasing or harassing the cat, which retaliated by scratching.